Key terms of the coronavirus outbreak, explained: From asymptomatic to zoonotic

 With health officials trying to prevent and prepare for the spread of the coronavirus in the United States, there is much panic and confusion and many questions out there.
 Here are some key terms and facts to know:

 Coronavirus: This term refers to a family of seven known viruses that can infect people.
-They range from coronaviruses that simply cause a common cold to the form that causes severe acute respiratory syndrome (SARS-CoV), which emerged in Asia in 2002, and the even deadlier Middle East respiratory syndrome (MERS-CoV), which appeared in 2012.
-The name comes from the fact that under a microscope, the virus looks like a blob surrounded by crown-like spikes, a corona.
+They range from coronaviruses that simply cause a common cold to the form that causes severe acute respiratory syndrome (SARS-CoV), which emerged in Asia in 2002, and the even-deadlier Middle East respiratory syndrome (MERS-CoV), which appeared in 2012.
+The name comes from the fact that under a microscope, the virus looks like a blob surrounded by crownlike spikes, a corona.

 Covid-19: People are using the term coronavirus, covid-19 and SARS-CoV-2 interchangeably, but those who nitpick will tell you they actually refer to different things.
 The new coronavirus itself is officially named SARS-CoV-2.
 The disease the virus causes in people — the fever, coughing, shortness of breath and in severe cases pneumonia and death — is named covid-19.
 So SARS-CoV-2 causes covid-19, in the same way that HIV causes AIDS.